Will the application deadline be extended?

 Can I take a course at the Law School if I’m not a currently enrolled student?

 All students in Law School classes must be graduate level, degree-seeking students at either the Law School or another graduate school at the University of Minnesota.
-Enrollment for other students will be subject to availability and the approval of both the professor and the registrar.
+Enrollment for other students will be subject to availability and the approval of both the professor and Student Affairs.

 What are the current tuition and fees?

-A complete list of current tuition and fees can be found here.
+See the complete list of current tuition and fees.

 Are scholarships merit-based or need-based?